 Then come the teenage years.
-As soon as they hit 13, they suddenly become much, much smarter than you (that’s sarcasm by the way).
-You don’t know anything, and you are too old to be useful.
+As soon as they hit 13, they suddenly become much more intelligent than you (that’s sarcasm, by the way).
+You don’t know anything and are too old to be useful.
 Hormone fuelled arguments engulf the house.
-The only thing you can do is try to be as open as you can with them, treat them like an adult, and keep your head down until they leave home.
+You can only try to be as open as you can with them, treat them like an adult, and keep your head down until they leave home.

 Then, once they have left home, you miss them terribly and constantly worry about their welfare.

-Accepting Help from Others: Partner, Friends, or Family
+Accepting Help from Others: Partners, Friends, or Family

-One of the best ways to make parenting easier is to accept help from others.
+One of the best ways to make parenting easier is to get help from others.

 Help can come in many forms, such as receiving support from your partner, friends, or family members.

-If you have willing and able people to help, ask for their assistance.
-It may help you relieve some of the responsibilities off your shoulders that makes parenting a little less stressful.
+Ask for their assistance if you have willing and able people to help.
+It may help you relieve some of the responsibilities off your shoulders, which makes parenting a little less stressful.

 A supportive partner can do a lot to help you out.
 If your partner has the same value system you have, they will be willing to support and respect parenting decisions.